examdawn/NEP2020_2023_BCA/index.md

     link: ./4thsem
 ---

-BCA(Bachelor of Computer Applications) is a 3 years UnderGraduate course which teaches the basics of Computer Science
+BCA(Bachelor of Computer Applications) is a 3 years Undergraduate course which teaches the extremely fundamental basics of Computer Science

 Ongoing: 4th Semester